 Three Major Efforts Support the Future of NOAA Charts

-New Options for Paper Nautical Charts – The online NOAA Custom Chart application enables users to create their own customized nautical charts directly from the latest official NOAA electronic navigational chart (NOAA ENC®) data.
+The online NOAA Custom Chart application enables users to create their own customized nautical charts directly from the latest official ENC data.
 The tool outputs Portable Document Format (PDF) files set to the paper size, scale, and location selected by the user.
 Depths can be displayed in meters, feet, or fathoms and there are other display options, such as changing the depth at which a shallow water blue tint is applied and the depiction of a "safety contour" based on a vessel's draft.
-More information is on NOAA Coast Survey's NOAA Custom Chart web page.
+Users may also save their chart designs in a personal chart catalog to enable quick retrieval and updating of charts as new ENC data becomes available.
+More information is on NOAA Coast Survey's NOAA Custom Chart page.

-Ending Traditional Paper Nautical Chart Production – In a November 2019 notice in the Federal Register, NOAA announced the sunsetting of its traditional paper and raster nautical chart products in a November 2019 notice in the Federal Register.
+In a November 2019 notice in the Federal Register, NOAA announced the sunsetting of its traditional paper and raster nautical chart products.
 Cancellation of individual charts started in 2021 and will be completed by January 2025.
-Ending traditional chart production will enable NOAA to devote more resources to improving the electronic navigational chart (ENC) product suite, which is expected to grow from the 1700 ENCs maintained in 2021 to more than 9000, higher quality, more detailed ENC cells.
-More information is on NOAA Coast Survey's Farewell to Traditional Nautical Charts web page.
+Ending traditional chart production will enable NOAA to devote more resources to improving the electronic navigational chart (ENC) product suite, which is expected to grow from the 1700 ENCs maintained in 2021 to about 7200, higher quality, more detailed ENC cells.
+More information is on NOAA Coast Survey's Farewell to Traditional Nautical Charts page.